siddharthrajaraja/WebTorrent-Extension_Kafka_Redis_Nodejs/documentation/routes.md

 ## GET ROUTES :

 - `/fileUpload` : This Route is used in the sender's end to upload a file.
+(DEMO)
 - `/downLoadFile`: This Route is to download the uploaded file using magnetic URL generated.
+(DEMO)

-* `/connectSocket` : This Route is to establish Socket Connection for mutiple users at `PORT : 8000`
+* `/connectSocket` : This Route is to establish Socket Connection for mutiple users at `PORT : 8000` (DEMO)

 * `/verifyEmail/:hashedEmail` : This is to check if veryEmail page has been expired.
 ```